advanced-computer-lab-2023/Ragel-w-6-setat-Clinic/root/README.md

 Health Space is an Online Health Clinic System, designed as a web application, providing wider access to healthcare and remote healthcare services.
 This platform serves as a complete online learning system for the CSEN704 Course (Advanced Programming Lab) at GUC (German University in Cairo).
 Patients can easily log in and access quality healthcare services in a convenient manner.

-## Motivation

-The motivation behind this project is rooted in a strong commitment to improving healthcare accessibility.
-This platform aims to provide a centralized hub for accessing healthcare services, enabling easy connections between patients and pharmacists while facilitating access to crucial medical information.

-As a requirement for our ACL course at GUC, this project allowed us to delve into and implement the MERN Stack.
-It provided a valuable opportunity to critically think about and execute a fully functional website, offering insights into our future career paths.
 ## Objectives

 - **Agile Methodology:** Utilize Agile methodology effectively for project planning and software development.